jarun/buku/README.md

     # apt-get install ca-certificates python3-urllib3 python3-cryptography python3-bs4

-To copy url to clipboard at the prompt `Buku` uses `xsel` (or `xclip`) on Linux, `pbcopy` (default installed) on OS X, `clip` (default installed) on Windows, `termux-clipboard` on Termux (terminal emulation for Android).
+To copy url to clipboard at the prompt `buku` uses `xsel` (or `xclip`) on Linux, `pbcopy` (default installed) on OS X, `clip` (default installed) on Windows, `termux-clipboard` on Termux (terminal emulation for Android).
 If X11 is missing, GNU Screen or tmux copy-paste buffers are recognized.

 #### From a package manager

-Install `Buku` from your package manager.
+Install `buku` from your package manager.
 If the version available is dated try an alternative installation method.

 <details><summary>Packaging status (expand)</summary>
 <p>